 The Upper Lake at Burnby Hall was first constructed in 1904 by a local Pocklington firm called Allison’s.
 The Upper Lake is designed in a step pattern going from shallow edges to a deeper section in the centre and was built by hand using ropes, pulleys and horses.

 With the Upper Lake being over 100 years old, it had begun to deteriorate, with large cracks and holes becoming visible around its edges.
 Over the Autumn and winter period 2017/2018, these were repaired to improve its overall aesthetic appeal, reduce leakage, and ensure that the waterlilies and fish stock are safeguarded for future generations.

-In December 2016, work commenced to strip the Rock Garden of all overgrown foliage and shrubbery.
-The Rock Garden is currently in a fallow state to allow for the removal of deep rooted weeds such as Ground Elder and Mare’s Tail.
-This fallow period will also allow the soil to be improved for extensive re-planting using original Backhouse plant catalogues from 100 years ago.
+In December 2016, work commenced by stripping the Rock Garden of all overgrown foliage and shrubbery.
+For two years, it was left in a fallow state to allow for the removal of deep-rooted weeds such as Ground Elder and Mare’s Tail, and in October 2018, was replanted with the help of volunteers using the original Backhouse plant catalogues from 100 years ago.

 The Rock Garden is now complete and, with its wide variety of plants and colour, gives an impression as to how it would have looked over 100 years ago.